llpeterson/direct/framing.md

 (BISYNC) protocol developed by IBM in the late 1960s, and the Digital Data Communication Message Protocol (DDCMP) used in Digital Equipment Corporation's DECNET.
-(Once upon a time, large computer companaies like IBM and DEC also built networks that their customers could join.)
+(Once upon a time, large computer companaies like IBM and DEC also built private networks for their customers.)
 The widely used Point-to-Point Protocol (PPP) is a recent example of this approach.

-### Sentinel-Based Approach
+At a high level, there are two approaches to byte-oriented framing.

-One general approach adopted by byte-oriented framing protocols is to use special characters known as *sentinel characters* to indicate where frames start and end.
+The first is to use special characters known as *sentinel characters* to indicate where frames start and end.
 The idea is to denote the beginning of a frame by sending a special SYN (synchronization) character.
 The data portion of the frame is then sometimes contained between two more special characters: STX (start of text) and ETX (end of text).
+BISYNC used this approach.
 The problem with the sentinel approach, of course, is that one of the special characters might appear in the data portion of the frame.
 The standard way to overcome this problem by "escaping" the character by preceding it with a DLE (data-link-escape) character whenever it appears in the body of a frame; the DLE character is also escaped (by preceding it with an extra DLE) in the frame body.
 (C programmers may notice that this is analogous to the way a quotation mark is escaped by the backslash when it occurs inside a string.)
 This approach is often called *character stuffing* because extra characters are inserted in the data portion of the frame.

+The alternative to detecting the end of a frame with a sentinel value is to include the number of bytes in the frame at the beginning of the frame, in the frame header.
+DDCMP used this approach.
+One danger with this approach is that a transmission error could corrupt the count field, in which case the end of the frame would not be correctly detected.
+(A similar problem exists with the sentinel-based approach if the ETX field becomes corrupted.)
+Should this happen, the receiver will accumulate as many bytes as the bad count field indicates and then use the error detection field to determine that the frame is bad.
+This is sometimes called a *framing error*.
+The receiver will then wait until it sees the next SYN character to start collecting the bytes that make up the next frame.
+It is therefore possible that a framing error will cause back-to-back frames to be incorrectly received.

 The Point-to-Point Protocol (PPP), which is commonly used to carry Internet Protocol packets over various sorts of point-to-point